Respiratory Syncytial Virus

 - public health units

-Eligible individuals should speak with their health-care provider to discuss the most appropriate product and location to receive this immunization.
+Immunization of both the pregnant woman and the infant is not recommended except under specific circumstances.
+Those eligible should speak with a health-care provider to discuss the most appropriate product and location to receive RSV immunization for their infant.

 How older adults qualify for a free RSV vaccine

-- residents of long-term care homes, Elder Care Lodges, or retirement homes including similar settings (for example, co-located facilities)
+- residents of long-term care homes, Elder Care Lodges, or retirement homes including similar settings (such as co-located facilities)

 - patients in hospital receiving alternate level of care (ALC) including similar settings (for example, complex continuing care, hospital transitional programs)